 In short, it’s the same as the US and the majority of countries around the world.

-All cars in Germany are required to have third-party liability coverage insurance in order to be registered in the local motor vehicle registry, even rentals.
+All cars in Germany must have third-party liability coverage insurance to be registered in the local motor vehicle registry, even rentals.
 You must always carry proof of your liability insurance in your vehicle with you at all times.

 The only other type of insurance that is legally required if you own a car is Personal Accident Insurance (PIA).
 PIA insures against injuries to the insured person while driving or riding in the car.